People can ask your agency for access to restricted records in QSA’s custody.

 - any specific requirements, such as the presence of an agency staff member or that no notes may be taken.

-Once the access decision has been made, your agency will need to notify the requestor and advise where they can see the records.
+Once the access decision has been made, your agency will need to:

 When the requestor arrives, our staff will check whether a signed form has been received from your agency.

-If a form has been received, they will be able to view the relevant records in our Public Search Room under the supervision of the reference archivist on duty.
+If a form has been received, they will be able to view the relevant records in our Reading Room under the supervision of the reference archivist on duty.
 You can also specify if you require a supervising officer from your agency.

 Keep a record of your agency’s decision to provide access.